jguzauckas/java-8-practice/Assignment.md

 The 2D array is to be filled in column-major order by going through the 1D `int` array `vals` from beginning to end.

 This method will return the `int` 2D array with the values filled in.
+The original 1D `int` array `vals` should remain unchanged.

 You can assume that `vals.length == rows * cols`.